alemart/surgescript/README.md

 4. At every frame of your game/app, update the VM.
 5. Once you're done, release the VM.

+You'll need to *#include <surgescript.h>* and link your project with *-lsurgescript*.

 ##### How do I build the documentation?

 You'll need [mkdocs](http://www.mkdocs.org).
-After you get the sources, go to the *surgescript/* folder and type:
+After you get the sources, go to the project folder and run:

 ```
-$ mkdocs build
+mkdocs build
 ```

 The documentation will be available in the *site/* subdirectory.